wazuh/wazuh-documentation/source/ossec_ruleset.rst

 Amazon
 ^^^^^^
-Before install the Wazuh Amazon rules need to do a few steps, by default amazon don't log the activites in any place,for do that we need to do a couple things
+Before installing our Amazon rules, you need to follow next steps to enable logging through AWS API and download the JSON data files:

-1. Tur on CloudTrail.
+1. Turn on CloudTrail.
 2. Create a user with at least read premission over S3.
-3. Install AWS Cli in your Ossec Manager instance.
+3. Install AWS Cli in your Ossec Manager.
 4. Configure the previous user credentials  with AWS Cli in your Ossec Manager.
 5. Run a python script for download the JSON data in gzipped files logs and convert in to a flat file.
 6. Install Wazuh Amazon rules.

-1.- Tur on CloudTrail
+1.- Turn on CloudTrail
-"""""""""""""""""""""
+""""""""""""""""""""""

 This section shows you how to create a trail for your AWS account.
 You can create trails by using the AWS CloudTrail console or the AWS Command Line Interface (AWS CLI).
 Both methods follow the same steps: